ssok305/ssok305.github.io/README.md

 When the ball is at the bottom and hitting both paddles it will be in a forever loop.
 The only way to get out of it is by allowing the ball to move past the user.

+When scoring the ball will remain at the speed at where it was last incremented to until it hit paddle.

 ------------------------------------===References:------------------------------------------------

 https://www.youtube.com/watch?v=-HHFKpps7fQ&ab_channel=TokyoEdtech